LaunchCodeEducation/data-analysis/src/chapters/data-and-variables/more-on-variables.rst

 ability to change value.
 We can create a variable with one value, and then reassign it to another value.

-One problem with this approach is that an unwitting programmer might change the value of that same variable later in the program, causing unexpected outcomes.
+A possible problem with this approach is that an unwitting programmer might change the value of that same variable later in the program, causing unexpected outcomes.

-One way to avoid this is by creating **constant** variables.
+An easy way to avoid this is by creating **constant** variables.
 Constant variables are initialized once and not able to be changed later throughout the program.
 No matter how hard you may try.